windnode/slides_oemof_dev_meeting_spring_2020/slides.md

 Research questions

 - To what extent can those objectives be achieved within the region?
-  (e.g. national climate protection goals)
+  (e.g. national climate protection targets)
-- What land requirements result from these goals? ($\rightarrow$ limited availability)
+- What land requirements result from these targets? ($\rightarrow$ limited availability)
 - To what degree can DSM, PtH and batteries be used to increase flexibility?
 - How does the grid load change due to more RE and evolving flexibilities?